AqwamCreates/DataPredict/docs/API/AqwamCustomModels/AqwamAdvantageActorCritic.md

 Meanwhile, the original A2C model randomly samples actions for "selected action" instead of choosing action with highest values.

 Might be a new subset for "Markov Decision Process".
-I shall call it "Aqwam's Cumulative Probabilities Decision Process".
+I shall call it "Aqwam's Cumulative Probability Decision Process".

 The algorithm was found by accident when I first incorrectly implemented the AdvantageActorCritic model.